dongyi-guo/react-firebase/firebase-react-notes.md

+# Firebase Configuration
+1. [Authentication]--enable providers--google and email/password
+2. [Storage]--mkdir images--upload images
+3. [Firestore-Database-(cloud-firestore)]--manually add collections and documents(dont forget to add createdAt and updatedAt timestamp to each document)
+* Note-to-self: for ddocument image--direct link should begin with https://firebasestorage.googleapis.com/...

+* firbaseConfig apiKey, authDomain etc.. can be found in Project-settings > General

 # Redesign your React application to make use of Firebase instead of using the standard Express-MongoDB server

 1. In order to configure your application to communicate with the Firebase server, you need to install the Firebase module